tapp-ai/open-source/README.md

 yarn add vitepress-plugin-previews
 ```

 Then, wrap your VitePress configuration.
+Read more about the [caveats](#caveats) below.

 ```ts [.vitepress/config.ts]
 import { defineConfig } from "vitepress";